DataDog/kics/documentation/rules/terraform/aws/cloudwatch_without_retention_period_specified.md

 ### Description

- CloudWatch Log Groups in AWS should explicitly specify the `retention_in_days` attribute to control how long log data is stored.
+ CloudWatch log groups in AWS should explicitly specify the `retention_in_days` attribute to control how long log data is stored.
 If this attribute is omitted or set to `0`, as shown below, logs are retained indefinitely, increasing storage costs and the risk of sensitive data exposure over time:

 ```
 resource "aws_cloudwatch_log_group" "example" {